MediaComem/comem-travel-log-ionic-setup/README.md

 Authentication will be performed by the [Travel Log API][travel-log-api] (or your own API if you don't use Travel Log)

 The API requires a bearer token be sent to identify the user when making requests on some resources (e.g. when creating trips).
-This token must be sent in the `Authorization` header for all requests requiring identification.
+This bearer token must be sent in the `Authorization` header for all requests requiring identification.

 Once login/logout is implemented, you will also set up an **HTTP interceptor** to automatically add this header to every request.